AdobeDocs/experience-platform.en/help/destinations/catalog/voice/medallia-connector.md

 >[!IMPORTANT]
 >
->The destination connector and documentation page are created and maintained by the Medallia team.
+>This destination connector and documentation page are created and maintained by the Medallia team.
 For any inquiries or update requests, please contact them directly at adobe-integrations@medallia.com.

 ## Use cases {#use-cases}